 How Much Does Car Insurance Cost?

 Again, this depends.
 Rates vary by insurance company, but normally, the cost of your policy depends on many individual factors.
-These factors include your driving record, age, location, marital status, and credit history, as well as the type of car you drive and how much you drive annually.
+These factors include your driving record, age, location and marital status as well as the type of car you drive and how much you drive annually.
 Of course, your price increases if you opt for more coverages or higher limits.
 And usually, the higher your deductible, the lower your insurance rates.

 What’s Umbrella Insurance?